ConradIrwin/zepto-ghostclick/README.md

 Even though the click event doesn't fire, any link still appears "active" for a few tens of milliseconds.

+If an alert box is shown for over a second between the tap event and the click event, the click event will still fire.

 Meta-fu
 =======